 We get results.
 Period.

 NICHQ creates transformative change in children’s health quality.
 From our continued efforts, more children have better access to care, better coordinated services across systems and sectors—schools, community-based organizations, primary care—and better designed solutions by involving families in the change process.
-Here are just some of the ways we’ve make an impact.
+Here are just some of the ways we’ve made an impact.

 What People Say